kluxa/cs2521-19t2/README.md

   - Does it have a size/nitems field?
 Do you need to update this?
 - List out the different cases
 - If you're not 100% confident, draw a diagram and walk through your code using that diagram
+- Test your code yourself - the autotest might not cover all of the cases